Itchen College: High Performance Academy

-Students in the High Performance Academy have gone on to secure places at universities all over the world, including Oxbridge.

 International Students

 International students are offered English as a Foreign Language courses; they stay with police-checked local families, and are referred to as Homestays.

 Adult Education

 Despite being primarily for 16-19-year-old school leavers, Itchen Sixth Form College offers adult education classes for students over 19.
 These include: Access to Higher Education; teacher training courses; English, Maths, and Science courses; Accountancy qualifications; and Childcare, Health and Social Care courses.

 Extra-curricular activities

 Itchen Radio

 Media students taking part in a show on Itchen Radio.
 The black horse is also featured.

 Itchen Sixth Form College runs an award-winning in-house radio station called Itchen Radio.
 It broadcasts once a week through local Southampton radio station Unity 101.

 The radio station is run by a team of 15 students, with the group changing every academic year, on media and journalism courses and has been broadcasting for ten years.
 Its unofficial mascot is a black horse.

 On air at least three times a week (Monday, Wednesday, and Friday), regular shows include: Half Time Oranges (sports news); international music; interviews with members of staff, politicians, and local celebrities (e.g. Matt Le Tissier); and discussions about current affairs.